nina-chargue/scrapper_fastapi/README.md

 # Website Content Extractor and Summarizer API

-This project provides a web scraping and summarization API that allows users to extract specific information from websites.
-Users can input a URL along with a description of the content they are interested in, and the API will return a focused summary based on the provided description.
+This project provides a web scraping and summarization API that extracts and summarizes content from websites.
+Users can input a URL, and the API will return a concise summary of the website's content, without needing to specify what to extract.

 ## Features
 - Scrapes website content using **BeautifulSoup** to extract the body text.
-- Cleans and processes HTML to extract only relevant content.
+- Cleans and processes HTML to extract only the relevant content.
-- Summarizes extracted content based on user-defined descriptions using **LLama model** via **LangChain** and **Ollama**.
+- Summarizes extracted content using **OpenAI's GPT model** (currently using **GPT-3.5-turbo**).
 - Fast, efficient API built with **FastAPI**.
 - Asynchronous web requests handled by **httpx** for speed and scalability.